BartvBaal/Thesis/papers.md

 * Difference between *secular* and *dynamic* instabilities in Maclaurin spheroids comes from dissipative terms - if a dissipative term is needed to cause the instability, it is called a *secular* instability.
 Otherwise it is a *dynamic* instability.
     - ?Still stable up to high eccentricities, so those instabilities should not impact me?
     - Dynamic instabilities grow on the dynamical timescale ~(G\rho)^-½
-* Maclaurin spheroids beyond the bifurcation point (e>.81267) are secularly unstable to becoming **Jacobi** ellipsoids (*spinning footballs*) and **Dedekind** ellipsoids (*stationary footballs*, stationary shape but the ellipsoidal surface is maintained through the rotation of an inner fluid)
+* Maclaurin spheroids beyond the bifurcation point (e>.81267) are secularly unstable to becoming **Jacobi** ellipsoids (*spinning rugbyball*) and **Dedekind** ellipsoids (*stationary rugbyball*, stationary shape but the ellipsoidal surface is maintained through the rotation of an inner fluid)
-    - ?Jacobi ellipsoids are tri-axial, while Maclaurin spheres are bi-axial?
+    - ?Jacobi ellipsoids are tri-axial, while Maclaurin spheres are bi-axial? -- You can rotate a Maclaurin sphere (no radial dependance on the shape of the sphere, Jacobi as a rugbyball does have this)
     - ?Do NS rotate uniformly?
 End of Ch7.3 - page 180 says realistic stars rotate **differentially**, at least in their outer layers
 * Rotational energy has a steeper dependence on the adius than the internal energy in the relativistic limit
     - Equilibrium can always be achieved for *any* mass by decreasing the radius of the current configuration, so an equilibrium model can be constructed for *any* mass provided the angular momentum is nonzero.
 However, you might create a model which is so dense that it violates your EoS, so it is not necessarily a *physical* model